The Tropicana Holiday

 The Tropicana Holiday was a striptease revue starring Jayne Mansfield.
 It was launched in February 1958 at the Tropicana casino on the Las Vegas Strip under a four weeks contract which was extended to eight.
 The opening night raised $20,000.00 for March of Dimes ($ in dollars).
 Mansfield received $25,000.00 per week for her performance as Trixie Divoon in the show ($ in dollars).
 The showgirls were paid $200.00 per week.
 The show was produced by Monte Proser and stage managed by Earl Barton.
-Nat Brandwynne and Orchestra played to original music by Gordon Jenkins.
+Nat Brandwynne and Orchestra played the original music by Gordon Jenkins.
 Glen Holse designed the set.
 Mansfield's last nightclub act French Dressing was at Latin Quarter in New York City in 1966.
 It was a modified version of the Tropicana show, and ran for six weeks with fair success.